xfz329/pk4adi/README.md

 The package's name pk4adi is short for "PK for anesthetic depth indicators".
 The PK (Prediction probability) was firstly proposed by [Docor Warren D. Smith](https://www.csus.edu/faculty/s/smithwd/) in the paper [Measuring the Performance of Anesthetic Depth Indicators](https://pubs.asahq.org/anesthesiology/article/84/1/38/35261/Measuring-the-Performance-of-Anesthetic-Depth) in 1996.
 Docor Warren D. Smith and his team provide a tool to calculate PK writen using the xls macro language.

 Our team provide a reimplementation of the PK tools developed using the Python language with easy using apis in this package.
 The project is fully open source in the [github](https://github.com/xfz329/pk).
-The lastest version 0.1.0 released on June 17, 2023.
+The lastest version released could be found [here](https://github.com/xfz329/pk/releases).

 Please feel free to contact us(silencejiang@zju.edu.cn).
 Any kind of feedbacks is welcomed.
 You could report any bugs or issues when using pk4adi in the github [project](https://github.com/xfz329/pk/issues).